qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

   assert_that(session.is_accessible_for(co_facilitator), is_(True))
 ```

-Then we can add the behaviour-under-test:
+Then we can add the behaviour under test:

 ```python
 def test_sharing_makes_it_accessible_for_the_secondary_facilitator(self):